 Physiology is the science of how the body functions, and is the basis for understanding modern clinical medicine and the biomedical sciences.
-This course will provide: 1) a foundation understanding of the basic functions of the kidney; 2) integration of individual facts in order to understand how organ systems work independently and interdependently in the body.
-One example of this integration is in the understanding of the aging kidney.
+This course will provide: 1) a foundation understanding of the basic functions of the pulmonary system; 2) integration of individual facts in order to understand how organ systems work independently and interdependently in the body.
+One example of this integration is in the understanding of emphysema.
+Other examples covered in this course include high altitude physiology and pulmonary adaptations to exercise.